-The applicant shall make oath that he believes himself to be the original and first inventor of the process, machine, manufacture, or composition of matter, or improvement thereof, for which he solicits a patent; and shall state of what country he is a citizen.
-Such oath may be made before any person within the United States authorized by law to administer oaths, or, when made in a foreign country, before any diplomatic or consular officer of the United States authorized to administer oaths, or before any officer having an official seal and authorized to administer oaths in the foreign country in which the applicant may be, whose authority is proved by certificate of a diplomatic or consular officer of the United States, or apostille of an official designated by a foreign country which, by treaty or convention, accords like effect to apostilles of designated officials in the United States.
-Such oath is valid if it complies with the laws of the state or country where made.
+The applicant shall make oath that he believes himself to be the original and first inventor of the process, machine, manufacture, or composition of matter, or improvement thereof, for which he solicite and patent; and shall state of what country he is a citizen.
+Such oath may be made before any person within the United States authorized by law to administer oaths. or, when, made in a foreign country, before any diplomatic or consular officer of the United States authorized to administer oaths, or before any officer of having an official seal and authorized to administer oaths in the foreign country in which the applicant may be, whose authority is proved by certificate of a diplomatic or consular officer of the United States, or apostille of an official designated by a foreign country which, by treaty or convention, accords like effect to apostilles of designated officials in the United States, and such oath shall be valid if it complies with the laws of the state or country where made.
 When the application is made as provided in this title by a person other than the inventor, the oath may be so varied in form that it can be made by him.

-(Amended Aug.
-27, 1982, Public Law 97-247, sec.
-14(a), 96 Stat.
+(July 19, 1952, ch.
+950, 66 Stat.
+799; Aug.
+27, 1982, Pub.
+L. 97-247, § 14(a), 96 Stat.
 321.)